probabl-ai/skore/sphinx/user_guide/reporters.rst

 `y`) and a cross-validation strategy.
 Internally, the dataset is split according to the cross-validation strategy and an estimator report is created for each split.
-Therefore, a :class:`CrossValidationReport` is a collection of :class:`EstimatorReport` instances, available through the :obj:`CrossValidationReport.estimator_reports_` attribute.
+Therefore, a :class:`CrossValidationReport` is a collection of :class:`EstimatorReport` instances, available through the :obj:`CrossValidationReport.reports_` attribute.

 For metrics and displays, the same API is exposed with an extra parameter, `aggregate`, to aggregate the metrics across the splits.